DarkTronics/GeneticFlappyNN/README.md

-- **Visualization & Charting:**
+### Visualization & Charting:
-  A simple table on-screen tracks generation number and score over time.
+  A simple table on-screen tracks the generation number and score over time.

 ## Requirements